Thailand : Greater Mekong Subregion Highway Expansion Phase 2 Project

-The proposed project includes: (i) upgrading National Highway (NH) 22 and NH23 sections from their present single 2-lane carriageway to 4-lane carriageways with a median; and (ii) strengthening capacity in road safety management.
-The project road sections span about 142.422 kilometers (km) traversing the four provinces of Sakon Nakhon, Nakhon Phanom, Roi Et, and Yasothon of northeastern Thailand covering 10 districts, 29 sub-districts, and 64 villages.
+The project includes: (i) upgrading National Highway (NH) 22 and NH23 sections from their present single 2-lane carriageway to 4-lane carriageways with a median; and (ii) strengthening capacity in road safety management.
+The project road sections span about 142.422 kilometers (km) traversing the four provinces of Sakon Nakhon, Nakhon Phanom, Roi Et, and Yasothon in northeastern Thailand covering 10 districts, 29 sub-districts, and 64 villages.
 Road sections for expansion are 54.514 km for NH22 and 55.057 km for NH23.
 The works for road safety purpose under all civil works packages have a total length of 32.851 km, as a result of technical adjustments at the time of bid documents finalization and reflected in the contractors' contracts.
 They involve median works, and improvement of pavement within the existing right-of-way (ROW).
-Furthermore, three truck rest areas will be established to offer quality driving environment.
+Furthermore, three truck rest areas have been established to offer quality driving environment.

 |Project Name||Greater Mekong Subregion Highway Expansion Phase 2 Project|